This page has information on travelling to India.

 All applicants of Pakistani origin who hold dual British-Pakistan nationality must apply for an Indian visa on their Pakistan passport.
-Those who have either renounced Pakistani nationality or cancelled their Pakistani passport would need to submit documentary proof of this.
+If you have renounced your Pakistani nationality or cancelled your Pakistani passport, you will need to submit documentary proof of this.

-If you travel to India from Pakistan, Israel, Kenya, Ethiopia, Nigeria, Afghanistan or Somalia you may be required to hold a valid polio vaccination certificate.
+If you travel to India from Pakistan, Israel, Kenya, Ethiopia, Nigeria, Afghanistan or Somalia you may need to hold a valid polio vaccination certificate.
 Contact your nearest Indian Embassy or High Commission for further information.